hoanganhtuanbkdn/dynamic-content-html/README.md

 ---

-**Dynamic Text** - The ultimate utility for translation libraries and dynamic email systems! 🚀
+**Dynamic Content Html** - The ultimate utility for translation libraries and dynamic email systems! 🚀

 Made with ❤️ for developers who need flexible text processing
 # dynamic-content-html